zooniverse/CameraTraps/api/batch_processing/api_core/README.md

 We create a separate node pool for each instance of the API.
 For example, our `internal` instance of the API has one node pool.

-Follow the notebook [api_support/create_batch_pool.ipynb](../api_support/create_batch_pool.ipynb) to create one.
+Follow the `examples/create_batch_pool.ipynb` notebook in the PR at [create_batch_pool PR](https://github.com/zooniverse/panoptes-python-notebook/pull/4) to create one.
 You should only need to do this for new instances of the API.

 ## Flask app